 Every year on December 14th National Monkey Day celebrates the unique characteristics of simians.
 The day also focuses on other non-human primates such as apes, tarsiers, and lemurs.

 Monkeys, also known as simians, live all over the world.
-More than 260 species of monkeys populate Africa, Central America, South America and Asia.
-They range in size from mere ounces like the pygmy marmoset to the mandrill at a heavier 80 pounds and tend to walk on all four limbs.
+More than 260 species of monkeys populate Africa, Central America, South America, and Asia.
+They range in size from mere ounces like the pygmy marmoset to the mandrill at a heavier 80 pounds.
+Monkeys tend to walk on all four limbs.
 As a member of the primate family, they are considered a lesser ape.
 Most monkeys have a tail, though not all do.
 Monkeys are divided into two categories – Old World monkeys and New World monkeys.

 Discover more about these fascinating primates.
 Learn about monkeys who live through all kinds of weather in Nature’s Snow Monkeys.
 Disney’s documentary Monkey Kingdom about the monkeys of South Asia follows a family and shows us the social hierarchy that exists among the community.

 Read about monkeys and their habitats.
-Children’s books that teach them about monkeys include:
+Children’s books we suggest include: